Why selecting your reception venue is absolutely the FIRST thing you must do (Updated for 2022)

 When starting to plan your wedding, it is important to find your wedding reception venue first.

-Once you find your "anchor points" for the day, your vendors will be able to quote precise prices based on delivery locations, you will be able to start thinking about specific details, etc.
+Once you find your "anchor points" for the day, your wedding vendors will be able to quote precise prices based on delivery locations, you will be able to start thinking about specific details, etc.

 Most couples choose to get married in the summer, and almost everyone wants to get married on a Saturday.
 Of course, given that a typical Northwest summer really only starts in July and that each month typically has 4 Saturdays... well, odds are you will have to compete for some of the more traditional reception venues (such as hotels, golf clubs, etc.).

-That said, it is possible to find a great reception site even if you don't have a lot of time to plan, but the sooner you start, the more choices you will have and the better prices you will be able to negotiate.
+That said, it is possible to find a great reception venue even if you don't have a lot of time to plan, but the sooner you start, the more choices you will have and the better prices you will be able to negotiate.
 Often, the choice of the reception venue will also dictate the date of your wedding.

 Unless you are attached to a specific date (like 12.12.12), choose a range of dates that would work for you, your closest friends and family, and then decide on the exact date based on the reception venue availability.

-From our perspective, the venues we talked to when looking for our wedding that required using their own pre-defined vendors were by far inferior to the custom wedding you could build for yourself - ironically, with much less hassle than dealing with "convenience" rules and requirements.
+From our perspective, the reception venues we talked to when looking for our wedding that required using their own pre-defined wedding vendors were by far inferior to the custom wedding you could build for yourself - ironically, with much less hassle than dealing with "convenience" rules and requirements.